Log in

 WHAT DOES THE LSCA DO TO CONTROL MILFOIL?

-The LSCA’s Milfoil Control Program consists of four components:
+The LSCA’s Milfoil Control Program consists of five components:

 1. ‘Stop The Spread’ education and outreach.
 Our ‘Stop The Spread’ campaign educates boaters and property owners on best practices to limit the spread of milfoil.
 Each year, the LSCA holds a lake community meeting to discuss the control plan for the season, answer questions, and hand out a flyer with best practices for lake users to limit the spread of milfoil.